cowboy mounted shooting association

 14. The rider assumes all responsibility for participation in these events.

-15. Deliberate gun twirling in an arena shall be a 5 second penalty.
+15. Deliberate gun twirling in an arena shall be a 5-second penalty.

 16. After completing the stage, the contestant shall immediately report to the armorer and unload both revolvers.